oVirt/ovirt-site/source/detailedfeature/detailed-gluster-volume-asynchronous-tasks-management.html.md

     -   Creates a SUB-STEP on execution of command and associate the step with external task id
     -   Abstract method getStepType - inheriting classes to return the StepEnum to be added as Sub step when executing the command
     -   Abstract method executeAndReturnTask which inheriting classes should implement by calling the corresponding VDS command.
 The method should return a GlusterAsyncTask object that holds the id of the gluster task that was started due to the command.

+### REST API

+Add rebalance action on the gluster volumes resource

+*   /api/clusters/{id}/glustervolumes/{id}/rebalance

+      This will return a step id which can be monitored from jobs/step api url

+Modify the delete verb for bricks

+*   /api/clusters/{id}/glustervolumes/{id}/bricks/remove

+Allow a collection of bricks to be removed.
+This will not migrate data first

+Add migrate action to the gluster bricks resource

+*   /api/clusters/{id}/glustervolumes/{id}/bricks/migrate

+Allow data on collection of bricks to be migrated.
+This will return a step id which can be monitored from jobs/step api url

 <Category:DetailedFeature>